five3183/REGEX-notes/README.md

       ^ - First letter must match what follows the carrot
       $ - Last letter must match what is before the money sign . - Single wild card: Matches one and only one characeter in its position
-      * - Multi widl card: Matches any character(s) infinite amout of times ? - Optional character.
+      * - Multi wild card: Matches any character(s) infinite amout of times ? - Optional character.
 Lists an option character
             Example: /gre?a?y/ will match gry, gray and grey will match
       \ - Escape character